MajorZiploc/tooling_notes/art/blender/notes.md

     2 Pack Islands
       uncheck Scale at top
       adjust Margin as needed
+    3 can adjust face sizes to make specific faces take more or less texture resolution and then redo 1-2 steps of this subprocess

 Tool setting starting points:
   smart UV unwrap -- Object Mode: select all meshes -> Edit Mode: deselect then select all -> U -> smart UV unwrap